savonrb/httpi/README.md

     HTTPI::Client.post request

-Or a GET request using HTTP basic auth and the Curb adapter:
+And a GET request using HTTP basic auth and the Curb adapter:

     request = HTTPI::Request.new
     request.url = "http://auth.example.com"